ClickHouse/ClickHouse/docs/en/query_language/agg_functions/parametric_functions.md

    2       2
 ```

-5. Use windowFunnel function with `'no_nullify`
+5. Use windowFunnel function with conditions over multiple columns

-We use the action column to explain the behavior of `'no_nullify'`.
+We use the event and action column to explain conditions over multiple columns.

 ```SQL
 SELECT